saarmstrong/react-cms-prototype/README.md

 ## About

-Just playing with some new technologies to see how they all fit togehter.
-This is just a UI experiment and is not concerned with dispathers, stores, persistance or anything like that :)
+Playing with some new technologies to see how they all fit togehter.
+This is a UI experiment and is not concerned with dispatchers, stores, persistance or anything like that :)

 ### Components